 6. The V-RE-NWDAF may restrict the exposed input data based on VPLMN operator polices (that may depend on the HPLMN) and may store them for auditing.

 7a-7b.
-The V-RE-NWDAF notifies data to the H-RE-NWDAF as described in clause 4.8.2.4 of 3GPP TS 29.520 [5].
+The V-RE-NWDAF notifies with the subscribed available data to the H-RE-NWDAF as described in clause 4.8.2.4 of 3GPP TS 29.520 [5].

 NOTE 2: For details of Nnwdaf_RoamingData_Subscribe/Unsubscribe/Notify service operations refer to 3GPP TS 29.520 [5].